aseeler/tp_ngs_scarabi/README.md

 Importing two samples (but not the _3 because they are not useful).
 Script is download_data.sh

 ### Quality control
 Quality control using fastqc.
-File is run_fastqc.sh
+File is run_fastqc.sh and the results are in results/Fastqc_analysis Then quality control using multiqc.
+File is run_multiqc.sh and the results are in results/Multiqc_analysis The data looks good, we can continue with the analysis